balrog-kun/fpv-stream-to-vr/README.md

 ============

-Gstreamer-1.0 or later is required, gobject and GTK libraries and their python bindings.
+Gstreamer-1.0 or later is required, gobject and GTK libraries and their python bindings.  dbus-python is optional: it allows the script to inhibit the Gnome screen saver while streaming video.
 Installing the gstreamer python bindings should in theory pull everything else in as dependency (`apt-get install python-gst-1.0`).

 Problems
 ========